munificent/craftinginterpreters/book/optimization.md

 </aside>

-Like the heading says, this optimization is called "NaN boxing" or sometimes "NaN tagging".
-Personally I like the latter name because "boxing" tends to imply some kind of heap-allocated representation, but the former seems to be the more widely-used term.
+Like the heading says, this optimization is called **NaN boxing** or sometimes **NaN tagging**.
+Personally I like the latter name because "boxing" tends to imply some kind of heap-allocated representation, but the former seems to be the more widely used term.
 This technique changes how we represent values in the VM.

 On a 64-bit machine, our Value type takes up 16 bytes.
 The struct has two fields, a type tag and a union for the payload.
 The largest fields in the union